La Tante DC10 Restaurant: History

 The DC-10 used as the restaurant was formerly owned and operated by Ghana Airways on routes between Ghana and both Europe and the United States.
 Ghana Airways ordered a DC-10-30 in 1976, with it arriving on 24 February 1983.
 During July 1985, it was used to fly United Nations troops in and out of Beirut, Lebanon.
 In January the following year the plane was used under contract from Caribbean Airlines to fly passengers from Europe to the Caribbean twice weekly.

 In June 2002, the plane was impounded at London Heathrow Airport, United Kingdom, following unpaid debts of £4 million owned by the national carrier to parts supplier AJ Walters Aviation, causing services between Accra, the UK and Italy to be temporarily suspended.
 The airline went bankrupt in 2005.
 Following this, the plane was abandoned and left at Kotoka Airport; over the course of the following years, various parts were sold for scrap, including the three engines.

 At the time it was purchased by the wife of the Togolese Minister in 2011, there had been preparations to salvage the plane for its aluminium.
 The plane was converted and re-opened as a restaurant on 11 November 2013 as a public-private partnership between the Ghana Airport Company Limited and Vindira Company Limited.
-It is the first time that a plane based restaurant has opened in Africa.
+It was the first time that a plane based restaurant has opened in Africa.

+The restaurant closed in 2023 and the aircraft was towed away and broken up.

 Reception

-The restaurant has proved popular with diners; manager Indira Shiyam explained in an interview with BBC News in 2014 that "At first, people wanted to have a feel of restaurant in a plane but surprisingly they keep coming".
-Some of the diners eat in the restaurant because they have never been inside a plane before, while others were curious about eating in a plane based restaurant.
+The restaurant proved popular with diners; manager Indira Shiyam explained in an interview with BBC News in 2014 that "At first, people wanted to have a feel of restaurant in a plane but surprisingly they keep coming".
+Some of the diners ate in the restaurant because they have never been inside a plane before, while others were curious about eating in a plane-based restaurant.

 Ask the Pilot columnist Patrick Smith visited the restaurant in 2016; his review was later published in Business Insider.
 He said it was cheap and good, but not exceptional.
 He criticised the "lack of context" given to the restaurant, as he would have enjoyed seeing photos of the plane when it was in use as a passenger jet.
 Smith said "Many restaurants have long and storied histories, but usually just in one place!
 Here's a restaurant that has literally been everywhere."